maozblan/unfinished-game-project/README.md

 all narrative work will be found inside the `narrative` folder, split into two files:
 - `settings.json` holds all the settings that apply to the full game, see modifiers section to see what keys should go in here
-  - all keys should be a valid modifier or else will be ignored
+  - all keys should be a valid modifier or the engine may not run (sorry)
 - `scenes.json` holds all the narrative scenes that will display for the game
+  - the game will start from the first key in `scenes.json` unless otherwise specified in `settings.json` (see modifiers section)

 ## scene structure